-John Bowie "Fergy" Ferguson Sr. - Born September 5, 1938 in Vancouver, British Columbia – Died July 14, 2007 in Windsor, Ontario was a professional ice Hockey player and executive.
+John Bowie "Fergy" Ferguson Sr. - Born September 5, 1938 in Vancouver, British Columbia – Died July 14, 2007 in Windsor, Ontario was a Canadian ice Hockey left winger, coach, general manager and executive.

 Ferguson vowed to be "the meanest, rottenest, most miserable cuss ever to play in the NHL"..........upon his retirement Ferguson set Canadiens’ club records for the highest number of penalty minutes in a single season and the highest number of career penalty minutes.

-The Canadiens had recruited the fierce forward because they felt the team lacked toughness, and John Ferguson delivered in spades, as merely twelve seconds into his first NHL game, opening night for the NHL at Boston Garden, he was in a fight with Ted Green of the Boston Bruins; Ferguson won the fight.
+Montreal had recruited the fierce forward because they felt the team lacked toughness, and John Ferguson delivered in spades, as merely 12 seconds into his first NHL game, opening night for the NHL at Boston Garden, he was in a fight with Ted Green of the Boston Bruins; Ferguson won the fight.
 He also scored his 1st NHL goal vs Eddie Johnston at 9:56 of the 1st period.
 He had 2 goals in the game and 1 assist in a 4-4 tie.

 Ferguson served notice that there was a new cop on the beat.
 No longer would opponents be permitted to take liberties with the Montreal Canadiens’ star players.
-John Bowie Ferguson quickly became the most feared man in the league, retaining the distinction until his retirement eight years later.
+"Fergy" quickly became the most feared man in the NHL, retaining the distinction until his retirement eight years later.

 Hockey was a war for Ferguson and he put every weapon at his disposal towards emerging victorious.
 With intensity and pugilistic ability reminiscent of Eddie Shore, Ferguson dropped his gloves and regularly administered punishment to those who stepped across the line in their dealings with his teammates.
 It was not unheard of for him to stage the occasional pre-emptive strike, erasing the line completely.

 Hostilities extended well beyond the limits imposed by the game clock.
 He walked out of restaurants rather than breathe the same air as the enemy, and legend has it, he left a restaurant in Toronto.... his steak still on the grill, when Eddie Shack walked in.
 He crossed the street rather than cross paths with opponents, and skipped golf tournaments or Hockey schools that included players other than Canadiens.
 While other players were beginning to socialize, if only in the offseason, with men who wore different uniforms but Ferguson steadfastly refused to fraternize.

 Ferguson was also a potential offensive threat.
-Playing on a line with Beliveau, Ferguson led all NHL rookies in scoring in his first season and finished as runner-up for Calder Trophy in 1963–64.
+Playing on a line with Beliveau, Ferguson led all NHL rookies in scoring (18 goals) in his first season and finished as runner-up for Calder Trophy in 1963–64.
 He had his best season point wise in 1968-69, scoring 29 goals (23 assists), with a plus-30 rating, along with a career high 185 penalty minutes.
-The 5-foot-11, 190-pound left-winger also scored the Stanley Cup-winning goal vs Glenn Hall of the St. Louis Blues at 3:02 of the 3rd period.
+The 5-foot-11, 190-pound left-winger also scored the 1969 Stanley Cup-winning goal vs Glenn Hall of the St. Louis Blues at 3:02 of the 3rd period.

 It was said that his unexpected retirement in 1971 caused problems for the Canadiens, who then started getting roughed up by other teams.
 Rumours persisted that General Manager Sam Pollock wanted to bring him out of retirement.